 What you can expect

-A variety of IOLs with different features are available.
-Before surgery, you and your eye doctor will discuss which type of intraocular lens (IOL) might work best for you and your lifestyle.
-Cost may also be a factor, as insurance companies may not pay for all types of lenses.
+A variety of IOLs are available.
+Before surgery, you and your eye doctor will discuss which type of IOL might work best for you and your lifestyle.
+Cost also may be a factor, as insurance companies may not pay for all types of lenses.

 Some of the types of lenses available include:

-- Astigmatism correction (toric).
+- Astigmatism correction, also called toric.
 If you have a significant astigmatism, a toric lens can help correct your vision.

 Discuss the benefits and risks of the different types of IOLs with your eye surgeon to determine what's best for you.